canonical/sphinx-docs-starter-pack/docs/reference/myst-syntax-reference.md

     ```
 `````

-By default, everything between the directive's options and the first blank line in the directive's content is rendered as input, while any content that follows is rendered as output.
-The terminal directive can only display one input command.
+By default, everything before the first blank line in the directive's content is rendered as input, while any content that follows is rendered as output.
+The terminal directive can only display one input command, but that command can span multiple lines, as in the previous example.

 To render only the output of a command, include the `:output-only:` flag as a directive
 option: